What Douglas Englebart told me

 Defending a multi-button mouse, Englebart explained to the group that immediate learnability should not always be the goal of a hardware device or a software interface.
 In many circumstances an effective interface may be complicated and challenging to learn.
 Englebart offered the keyboard as an example of a complicated input device.
 It takes considerable time and effort to learn touch-typing, he said, but once mastered, you’ll enjoy a lifetime of fast text input.

-This was a bit of an epiphany for me.
+This was an epiphany for me.
 I had been such an advocate of Apple hardware and its easy-to-use interfaces, that I had blinded myself to the benefits of more advanced interfaces that may require some time to learn.
 I realized that some of the best interfaces I used on a daily basis were somewhat unintuitive.
 I’ve memorized hundreds of key commands, I’m a master of intimidating menus and palettes in apps like Photoshop and Figma, and I make extensive use of Raycast’s many features.
 I’ve also spent the time to learn even more complicated interfaces such as that of VIM.

 Take a moment to appreciate the contributions Engelbart made to human-computer interaction.
 Read his biography, and read his obituary in the New York Times.
 Next time you design an interface, consider whether it needs an extra button, for Mr. Engelbart.